Vegan Diets: How to stay well nourished

 How to stay healthy whilst on a vegan diet…

 A meat/fish/dairy free diet can cause deficiencies in all sorts of nutrients such as Vitamin B12, Iron and Omega 3.
-Therefore it is crucial that when removing these types of foods from our diets that we replace them with plant-based alternatives.
+Therefore it is crucial that when removing these types of foods from our diets we replace them with plant-based alternatives.

 Vitamin B12 & Iron

-If you are deciding to become vegan then it may be a good idea to reach out to a qualified nutritionist to ensure you are still incorporating various nutrients.
+If you are deciding to become vegan it may be a good idea to reach out to a qualified nutritionist to ensure you are still incorporating various nutrients.